-It is also important to note that the New York State Department of Health Design

-Handbook for Residential Onsite Wastewater Treatment Systems identifies the need to develop a Responsible Management Entity type structure for these IA OWTS that includes defining program goals and requirements; educating engineers, contractors, and public on these technologies including design, site evaluation, construction, and maintenance; providing tracking of systems, maintenance verification and record keeping; confirming the availability of service providers for products to be used and establishing adequate authority, enforcement, and compliance incentives.

-Currently, the District requires that the installation of the nitrogen-reducing include three-year systems a manufacturers parts warranty and a three-year maintenance agreement.
+It is also important to note that the New York State Department of Health Design Handbook for Residential Onsite Wastewater Treatment Systems identifies the need to develop a Responsible Management Entity type structure for these IA OWTS that includes defining program goals and requirements; educating engineers, contractors, and the public on these technologies including design, site evaluation, construction, and maintenance; providing tracking of systems, maintenance verification and record keeping; confirming the availability of service providers for products to be used and establishing adequate authority, enforcement, and compliance incentives.
+Currently, the District requires that the installation of the nitrogen-reducing systems include a three-year manufacturers parts warranty and a three-year maintenance agreement.
 Annual maintenance, at a minimum, is required for the life of the system and the property owner's failure to maintain the system in accordance with these requirements can result in the claw back of grant funds received.

-If a maintenance provider is not completing the maintenance in accordance with manufacturer certification and best management practices they can be removed from participating the S.E.P.T.I.C. in Program moving forward and the manufacturer would need to identify a new service provider to honor the existing agreements.
+If a maintenance provider is not completing the maintenance in accordance with manufacturer certification and best management practices, they can be removed from participating in the S.E.P.T.I.C.
+Program moving forward and the manufacturer would need to identify a new service provider to honor the existing agreements.
 The County's grant application portal was constructed with very basic maintenance tracking features for the first five years.
-The District is investigating additional RME and maintenance tracking tools for implementation in 2023.
+The District began implementing additional RME and maintenance tracking tools in February of 2023.